kevlozano/Redux-notes/README.md

 ### dispatch()

 The most used one.
 It dispatches actions to change the state of our application.
+It takes in the action object.
 ```Javascript
 const { createStore } = Redux;
 const store = createStore(counter);